kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/FastAPI/ReadMe.md

 ***

 ## Installation
-- Install can be done with: `pip install fastapi uvicorn`
+- Installation can be done with:
+  - `pip install fastapi`
+  - `pip install uvicorn`
 ***

 ## Available tutorials